nolicruz/20190919/README.md

-#Practice repository
+# Practice repository
-This is a  readme file for the practice repo.
+## This is a  readme file for the practice repo.

+I could make lists too here
+- First level
+  - Second level